mil/School/notes/PHIL-4224/Final/Value-of-K.md

             - agent --> action
             - agent --> true belief
             - There is nothing especially valuable about reliability other than it gets us to the truth more frequently
-    - Knowing is related to the knower not as product to machine but as to act agent
+    - The third moral is: **Knowing is related to the knower not as product to machine but as to act agent**
         * achieving knowledge is admirable
         * there are undesirable true beliefs
         * agent or subject does something to
         * credit given to agent or subject
             - agent or subject does something to earn the praise or blame that comes with knowledge
         * leads to creation of hierarhcial foundation for the value of k
-           -

-3. How does Zagzebski invoke the love of truth to develop an answer to the value problem?
-Why does she believe that an answer to the value problem simply based on the love of truth is not an adequate answer to the value problem?
+3.  **How does Zagzebski invoke the love of truth to develop an answer to the value problem?
+Why does she believe that an answer to the value problem simply based on the love of truth is not an adequate answer to the value problem?**
     - Good beliefs are formed based on love of truth
         * Its good for you = Desirable
         * It is an important acheivment = Admirable